 Specialties: Brainstorming ideas, Paper outlining, Paper organization, Research Papers, Legal Research & Writing

 Carly Francis is a first-year graduate student in the Master’s/Dietetic Internship Program.
 As an aspiring Registered Dietitian, her main goal is to teach hands-on nutrition education programs to help establish healthy lifestyles, with a focus on children and their families.
 In her spare time, Carly enjoys baking and experimenting with healthy alternatives, any outdoor activities, watching or playing sports, and spending time with family and friends.

 Hours: Wednesday 11-2 Water Tower Campus

-Kelsey Henke is a first year student in the Sociology department, focusing on social and economic inequality in localism movements.
+Kelsey Henke is a second year student in the Sociology department, focusing on social and economic inequality in localism movements.
 Her non-academic interests include rock climbing, avocados, lava lamps, and Parks and Recreation.

 Silas is currently an Arthur J. Schmitt Fellow in the Department of Theology at Loyola University in Chicago, Illinois.
 He is also the Political Theology section editor at Syndicate.
 His dissertation research explores the relation of ideology to theology in political-theological perspectives, with close intersectional analysis from both critical theory and Continental philosophy of religion.
 But he’s not just an egghead.
 He’s been reading The Marriage Plot by Jeffrey Eugenides for the last five months, but doesn’t like it.
 His pastime du jour is laughing at his newborn son, Elliott James.

 Availability: Monday 10-12, LSC